 If you do decide to drive, research a variety of parking options in advance, as it’s likely that some will be full on the day.

-One of the great things about Bath is that there are a number of luggage storage facilities near the train station if you arrive before your check in or have a late departure.
+There are a number of luggage storage facilities near the train station if you arrive before your check in or have a late departure.
 These are clustered opposite the station and easy to find.
 This can really help you to make the most of a weekend trip to Bath.

 Whether you’re soaking in the thermal waters, strolling past Georgian townhouses, or indulging in a classic Sally Lunn bun, Bath offers a rich and immersive experience for every kind of traveler.
 With this local’s guide to Bath, you’ll be able to go beyond the usual tourist spots and uncover the city’s unique character, from its independent bookshops to its stunning riverside views.
 No matter how long you stay, one thing is certain—Bath’s timeless beauty and vibrant local scene will leave you wanting to return.